LSU–Texas A&M football rivalry: SEC

 LSU exacted revenge in the 2019 meeting at Baton Rouge, beating the Aggies 50–7 to wrap up an undefeated regular season.
 The Tigers went on to win their fourth national championship, defeating Oklahoma 63–28 at the Peach Bowl in the semifinals and Clemson 42–25 in the championship game.
 However, Texas A&M won 20–7 in Kyle Field in 2020.
 In 2021, LSU upset Texas A&M 27–24 to become bowl eligible, in coach Ed Orgeron's final game at LSU.
 Then, a year later, in 2022, the Aggies returned the favor, later upsetting LSU, who entered the game as the number 5 team in the nation, by a score of 38–23.
-Despite the win, A&M finished the season 5–7, making it the first losing season since 2009, and therefore making A&M inelgible for a bowl game for the first time since 2008.
+Despite the win, A&M finished the season 5–7, making it the first losing season since 2009, and therefore making A&M ineligible for a bowl game for the first time since 2008.
 The Tigers would once again get revenge on the Aggies in 2023.
 Despite being down by 10 at halftime, the Tigers would pull away from the Aggies and end up winning 42–30.

-In 2024, despite being up 17–7 at halftime, the Tigers would allow the Aggies to outscore the Tigers 31–6 in the 2nd half; forcing LSU Quarterback Garrett Nussmeier into 3 interceptions while also being sacked twice.
+In 2024, with the addition of Texas and Oklahoma to the SEC, the rivalry was no longer held during rivalry week.
+Texas revived the historical series with the Aggies at the end of the year, and Oklahoma became the Tigers' new end-of-year opponent.
+Even with the new slot outside rivalry week, the game was not without drama, as despite being up 17–7 at halftime, the Tigers would allow the Aggies to outscore the Tigers 31–6 in the 2nd half; forcing LSU Quarterback Garrett Nussmeier into 3 interceptions while also being sacked twice.
 The comeback was also led by a quarterback change in the 3rd quarter, with the Texas A&M head coach Mike Elko benching starter Conner Weigman in favor of Marcel Reed.
 Reed would complete 2/2 passes for 70 yards, while rushing for 62 yards for 3 touchdowns.
 The Aggies would upset the 8th ranked LSU Tigers by a score of 38–23.

+In 2025, the #3 Aggies travelled to Baton Rouge to play the #20 Tigers.
+Down 18–14 at halftime, the Aggies went on a 35–0 run before LSU scored a touchdown with less than a minute remaining.
+The 49–25 win for the Aggies was their first in Baton Rouge since 1994 breaking a six game away losing streak against the Tigers.
+Brian Kelly was fired the following day, with LSU having to pay his full $54 million buyout.

-With the SEC adopting a nine-game conference schedule starting in 2026, Texas A&M vs. LSU is a protected rivalry, with annual games until 2029.
+With the SEC adopting a nine-game conference schedule starting in 2026, Texas A&M vs. LSU will remain a protected rivalry, with annual games until 2029.